 Under the two-tiered profits tax rates regime of Hong Kong Profits Tax, the first HK\$2 million of profits of the qualifying group entity will be taxed at 8.25%, and profits above HK\$2 million will be taxed at 16.5%.
-The profits of group entities not qualifying for the two-tiered profits tax rates regime will continue to be taxed at a flat rate of 16.5%.
-Accordingly, the Hong Kong Profits Tax of the qualifying group entity is calculated at 8.25% on the first HK\$2 million of the estimated assessable second paragraph profits and at 16.5% on the estimated assessable profits above HK\$2 million.
+The profits of group entities not qualifying for the two-tiered profits tax rates regime will continue to be taxed at a flat rate of 16.5% (2022: 16.5%).
+Accordingly, the Hong Kong Profits Tax of the qualifying group entity is calculated at 8.25% on the first HK\$2 million of the estimated assessable profits and at 16.5% on the estimated assessable profits above HK\$2 million.

 Taxes on profits assessable in Mainland China have been calculated at the rate of tax prevailing in Mainland China, in which the Group operates.
-Pursuant to the relevant PRC tax laws and regulations, a non-resident enterprise is generally subject to a 10% enterprise income tax on PRC-sourced income if such non-resident enterprise does not have an establishment or place in the PRC.
-The Group's subsidiaries incorporated in Hong Kong and engaged in the property investment in the PRC does not have an establishment or place in the PRC.
-As a result, those subsidiaries is subject to a 10% enterprise income tax on PRC-sourced income.
+Pursuant to the relevant PRC tax laws and regulations, a non-resident enterprise is generally subject to a 10% Enterprise Income Tax on PRC-sourced income if such non-resident enterprise does not have an establishment or place in the PRC.
+The Group's subsidiaries incorporated in Hong Kong and engaged in the property investment in the PRC do not have an establishment or place in the PRC.
+As a result, those subsidiaries are subject to a 10% Enterprise Income Tax on PRC-sourced income.

-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-Current - Hong Kong Charge for the year Deferred tax (Note 23) 1,397 1,128 1,299 1,116
+Current tax - Hong Kong Charge for the year 1,538 1,397

+Current tax - Mainland China Charge for the year 504

+Deferred tax (Note 23) 706 1,128

-Total tax charges for the year 2,525 2,415
+Total tax charge for the year 2,748 2,525